 Medical condition Hip prosthesis – the artificial hip joint

 The causes of hip osteoarthritis can vary widely.
-While it was previously believed that osteoarthritis was wear of the joint cartilage purely as a function of age, it is now known that an awkward shape of the femoral head and hip socket can be an important contributing factor in osteoarthritis.
-Significant strain caused by certain types of sports can also increase the risk of osteoarthritis.
+While it was previously believed that osteoarthritis was wear of the joint cartilage purely as a function of age, it is now known that an awkward shape of the femoral head and hip socket, heavy strain, accidents and other illnesses increase the risk of osteoarthritis.
 You can also learn more about causes and symptoms on the hip osteoarthritis page (available in German only).

 Hip prosthesis materials

-Classic prostheses (known as stem prostheses) are made from various metal alloys (titanium, cobalt-chromium).
-The head (the ball) of the prosthesis itself is made from ceramic or metal and is placed onto the cone of the stem.
-Different stem lengths enable an exact reconstruction of the leg length and the rest of the anatomy.
+Hip prosthesis stems are made from various metal alloys (titanium, cobalt-chromium).
+The head of the prosthesis itself is made from ceramic or metal and is placed onto the cone of the stem.
+Different implant sizes and geometrics enable an exact reconstruction of the individual anatomy.
 The socket is also made from a metal alloy (in most cases titanium) and is fitted with a ceramic or plastic insert (polyethylene).
 These materials are perfectly compatible with the body – allergies to titanium, ceramic or polyethylene are largely unknown.

 Nowadays, cement-free implants made from titanium alloys are used when the bone quality is good.
 These fix securely into the bone (primary stability).
-In addition, the bone grows onto the porous titanium surface within a short period of time, helping to fix the implant in place (secondary stability).
+The bone then gradually grows onto the porous titanium surface, helping to fix the implant in place (secondary stability).
 When the bone is weaker (e.g. osteoporosis), a cemented prosthesis is used instead.
 Depending on the type of prosthesis used, it may provide medial support (collar) or may also be used without a collar.

 Follow-up treatment and rehabilitation